lf-lang/epoch/README.md

 open epoch_ide_0.4.0-macosx.cocoa.aarch64.tar.gz
 ```

-For Linux and Windows, you can just run the resulting exutable.
+For Linux and Windows, you can just run the resulting executable.

 MacOS requires extra steps before being able to execute the app: